Castle Crashers Accessibility Report

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 No Jump Scares: No sudden loud noises or popping-up scary visuals that unexpectedly appear without warning, or the option to disable them.

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Castle Crashers, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Castle Crashers has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Castle Crashers which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Extensive Complex Reading: Extensive reading required.
 The quantity and complexity of reading is suitable for someone who loves long books and enjoys extended dialogue or narrative descriptions.

 Large Clear Subtitles: Subtitles are large and clear, at least 1/20 (46 pixels on 1080 screen) the height of the screen, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Similar Games With More Accessibility Features for Reading